kamsandhu93/visitor-signin/README.md

 ### Optional commands
 ```
 -d, --debug
-    Start both containers in debug mode
+    Start all containers in debug mode
 -b, --build
-    Force rebuild of both containers even when there are no changes
+    Force rebuild of all images and recreate all containers even when there are no changes
+-r, --recreate
+    Force recreate all containers even when there are no changes
 -db, --database
     Name of database file (default: visitor_db.db)
 -br, --branch